 Self-sufficiency makes a lot of sense to me, both financially and as a way of being more environmentally friendly and reducing our footprint globally.
 It comes as no surprise that it’s a cheaper lifestyle and it appeals to me to not have to pay large energy bills and rely on the government to supply our every need.

+Other considerations for self sufficiency are the costs of setting ourselves up.
 The initial costs will be the house and land, solar system, water tank, gardens, and septic tank.
 If we purchase a dwelling that has the basics, we can supply the rest initially or over time.

 Comparing ourselves to our parents, my husband and I will probably have at least 30 years of retirement because most of our predecessors lived to at least 80.
 Our superannuation will not stretch that far and the Government pension will not be enough to live comfortably on, so reducing our cost of living is essential.
 Providing most of our own needs will save money in the long run, even if the initial set-up costs are high.